+I understand the statement above and I understand that by allowing my student to participate in athletic events, I assume the risk that he/she may be injured, perhaps severely.

+Signature of Parent Printed Name of Parent Date

+ACKNOWLEDGEMENT OF CONDUCT CODE

-t above and I understand that by ints, I assume the risk that h .
-Signature of Parent Printed Name of Parent Date I understand that as a stuobligated to comply with the means that I may not alcohol, illicit drugs, or coterm.
-I understand that wledgement of conduct condent representing the school distributed athletic handbook, including the possess, use, or be at particular controlled substances at any time if I violate the code of conduction from participation in all tivities or events. strict in activities, I am be code of conduct.
-This es in the presence of ime during the schoo ct or other rules in this Signature of Student Printed Name of Student Date I understand that my st statements above. cudent is obligated by this ha andbook, including the Signature of Parent Printed Name of Parent Date
+I understand that as a student representing the school district in activities, I am obligated to comply with the athletic handbook, including the code of conduct.
+This means that I may not possess, use, or be at parties in the presence of alcohol, illicit drugs, or controlled substances at any time during the school term.
+I understand that if I violate the code of conduct or other rules in this handbook, I may be suspended from participation in all co-curricular activities and/or school sponsored activities or events.

+Signature of Student

+Printed Name of Student Date

+I understand that my student is ostatements above. obligated by this handbook, including the

+Signature of Parent

+Printed Name of Parent